PX4/PX4-user_guide/en/frames_multicopter/holybro_x500v2_pixhawk6c.md

 ## Assembly

 :::note
-Most of the images in this document can be clicked to see a you-tube video showing the steps!!
+The images in this document can be selected to see a youtube video of the step.
 :::

 ### Holders